 The property has been maintained in reasonable order having due regard to its age and nature.
-Fittings are on semi modern/older lines with the decoration dated.
-A number of defects were noted during the inspection which are capable of remedy by routine maintenance and repair and are typical for a building of this age and nature.
+Fittings are on mixed modern/older lines with the decoration to a basic standard.
+A number of items were noted during the inspection which are typical for a building of this age and nature and have been reflected in the valuation given below.
 Aspects of the property are ageing with early upgrading necessary.

-High damp readings were recorded in the walls of the property and there is inadequate sub-floor ventilation.
-There is evidence of woodworm in the roof timbers.
-A precautionary check of the entire property should be carried out by a reputable timber and damp specialist prior to
+High damp readings were recorded in the walls of the property and there is evidence of woodworm infestation.
+A precautionary check of the entire property should be carried out by a reputable timber and damp specialist prior to purchase.